Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Ritvik Agrawal

 Yeah.
 So I wanted to ask two questions.
 One was on the directions on margin in the future years and on the areas of growth.
-Where do we see growth coming from in terms of revenue and order book and particularly we have had some days in the quarter during the war season.
-Are we seeing any positive commentary from the Israeli defense customers?
+Where do we see growth coming from in terms of revenue and order book?
+And particularly we have had some days in the quarter, like, during the war season, are we seeing any positive commentary from the Israeli defense customers?

 R.M.
 Subramanian

 I’ll take the questions on the margins.
 Okay.
 So in terms of the margins, we are confident of sustaining the margins moving forward.
-This is based on the order book in terms of customers, of what we have with the current mix we can continue to maintain and with the growing volumes, there will be a couple of basis points improvements with respect to the operating divergence impact which is on the positive side.
+This is based on the order book in terms of customers of what we have.
+With the current mix we can continue to maintain and with the growing volumes, there will be a couple of basis points improvements with respect to the operating leverage impact which is on the positive side.
 Okay.
 That’s what we will continue to aim for in the next year.
-In terms of the business growth.
+In terms of the business growth…

 Rajendra Velagapudi